ilg-physics-ucsb/physics6-manual/6AL/lab0.md

 :::Question
 Find the average and standard deviation of the time it takes you to say the sentence above.
-Report your results using the format of Equation 5.
+Report your results using the format of  [Eq](#Eq-fmt).
 :::

 :::Question
 Find the standard deviation for your reaction time in the previous Exercise 2.
-Report your full results (average and uncertainty) using the format of Equation 5.
+Report your full results (average and uncertainty) using the format of [Eq](#Eq-fmt).
 :::

 ::::::